 Our portfolio of intellectual property is the foundation of our business model.
-We currently own over 80 U.S. and international patents with over 100 pending applications.
+We currently own over 100 U.S. and international patents with over 75 pending applications.
 Our patent portfolio is primarily focused on securing real-time communications over the Internet, as well as related services such as the establishment and maintenance of a secure domain name registry.
-Our patented methods also have additional applications in the key areas of device operating systems and network security for Cloud services, Mobile-to-Mobile (M2M) communications in areas of Smart City, Connected Car and Connected Home.
+Our patented methods also have additional applications in the key areas of device operating systems and network security for Cloud services, M2M communications in areas of Smart City, Connected Car and Connected Home.